jahriko/bug-tracker/README.md

 I started this project because I was tired of watching tutorials and wanted to actually build something.
 I figured the best way to learn was to dive in headfirst.
 So, here we are – my very own issue tracking app.

-I didn't need another bug tracker.
-I needed playground to make mistakes, break things, and figure out how all these fancy technologies actually work together.
+I needed a playground to make mistakes, break things, and figure out how all these fancy technologies actually work together.
 This project has been my late-night companion, weekend obsession, and the cause of both frustrating debug sessions and A-ha! moments.

-It's not perfect, and definitely not meant to compete with existing trackers out there, but it's mine, and I've learned more about building this than I ever did from tutorials.

 Feel free to poke around, maybe even learn something along with me.